 Outreach and engagement activities to successfully reach youth and their families consider the locations youth congregate, their interests, needs and resources, and ways of communicating.

 At the forefront of improving access to medications, California has focused and advanced many interventions addressing the opioid epidemic through its first MAT Expansion Project (1.0), funded by the Substance Abuse and Mental Health Services Administration (SAMHSA) State Targeted Response (STR) grant, as well as through the MAT Expansion Project 2.0, funded by SAMHSA’s 2018 State Opioid Response (SOR) grant.
 For additional information, see the California MAT Expansion Project Overview.

-A Joint Effort by the California Institute for Behavioral Health Solutions, Advocates for Human Potential, Inc., funded by the California Department of Health Care Services Substance Use Disorder Compliance Division
+A Joint Effort by the California Institute for Behavioral Health Solutions and Advocates for Human Potential, Inc. and funded by the California Department of Health Care Services Community Services Division

 1 Austin, G., Hanson, T., Polik, J., & Zheng, C. (2016).
 School climate, substance sse, and student wellbeing in California, 2013–2015: Results of the fifteenth biennial statewide survey.
 Retrieved from https://calschls.org/docs/biennial_state_1315.pdf2 Winters, K. C., Botzet, A. M., Stinchfield, R., Gonzales-Castaneda, R., Finch, A. J., Piehler, T. F., … & Hemze, A. (2018).
 Adolescent substance abuse treatment: A review of evidence-based research.
 In Leukefeld, C. G., & Gullotta, T. P. (Eds.), Adolescent Substance Abuse (pp. 141–171).
 New York: Springer.